ReadyTalk/accidia/README.md

 	secret: "Your Secret"
 ```

 This should be enough to run the application.
-Then just start the server using `mrt`
+Then just start the server using `mrt --setting config.json`

 ####License:
 MIT